Cole Porter: Tributes and legacy

 Many events commemorated the centenary of Porter's birth, including the halftime show of the 1991 Orange Bowl.Holland, Bernard.
-"A Hoosier Hurrah on Cole Porter's Centennial", The New York Times, June 9, 1991, accessed May 17, 2012 Joel Grey and a large cast of singers, dancers and marching bands, performed a tribute to Porter in Miami, Florida during the 57th King Orange Jamboree parade, whose theme was "Anything Goes".Luisa Yanez, "500,000 At Parade Ooh, Aah King Orange Reigns Under Miami Moon", Sun-Sentinel, January 1, 1991, retrieved September 20, 2012.
-The Indianapolis Symphony Orchestra performed a program of Cole Porter music at the Circle Theatre in Indianapolis, which also featured clips of Porter's Hollywood films.
+"A Hoosier Hurrah on Cole Porter's Centennial", The New York Times, June 9, 1991.
+Retrieved May 17, 2012.
+Joel Grey and a large cast of singers, dancers and marching bands performed a tribute to Porter in Miami, Florida, during the 57th King Orange Jamboree parade, whose theme was "Anything Goes".Luisa Yanez (January 1, 1991).
+"500,000 At Parade Ooh, Aah King Orange Reigns Under Miami Moon", Sun-Sentinel.
+Archived from the original on January 16, 2013.
+Retrieved July 23, 2025.
+The Indianapolis Symphony Orchestra performed a program of Cole Porter music at the Circle Theatre in Indianapolis.
 "A Gala Birthday Concert" was held at New York City's Carnegie Hall, with more than 40 entertainers and friends paying tribute to Porter's long career in theater and film.
+The Indiana University Opera performed Porter's musical Jubilee in Bloomington, Indiana.
+You're the Top: The Cole Porter Story, a video of archival material and interviews, and Red, Hot and Blue, a video of artists performing Porter's music, were released.
 In addition, the U.S. Postal Service issued a commemorative postage stamp honoring Porter's birth.
-The Indiana University Opera performed Porter's musical, Jubilee, in Bloomington, Indiana.